How The Application Process Works

 Our volunteers will contact you for the first time to start the application processing with you approximately 2 weeks from the date the adoption application is submitted.

 Things you need to know about adopting from GRRMF:

-- AREA OF COVERAGE: We cover the west coast down to approximately the Sarasota area, the entire central and north-central Florida area, and the entire east coast down to approximately Vero Beach.
+- AREA OF COVERAGE: We cover the west coast from Gainesville to approximately the Sarasota area, the entire central and north-central Florida area, and the east coast from Jacksonville to Vero Beach.
 We cover Tampa / St. Pete and all the surrounding areas including Bradenton.
-We do not cover south Florida, or the Panhandle.
-If you have questions about your area of coverage, please do not hesitate to email us at firstname.lastname@example.org before filling out an application.
+We do not cover south Florida, Big Bend or the Panhandle.
+If you have questions about your area of coverage, please do not hesitate to email us at email@example.com before filling out an application.
 You can also use this link which has a directory of golden rescues nationwide.

 - IF YOU RENT: Before we start to review your application we need you to submit either a letter from your landlord or a copy of the specific section in your lease allowing you to have a big dog (70 pounds or over).
-We can’t process an application from a renter without this and will be up to the applicant to send to us within two weeks of receipt of the application or the application will be closed.
+We will not start the process of an application from a renter without this and will be up to the applicant to send to us within two weeks of receipt of the application or the application will be closed.